5 Ways To Be The Peace This Holiday Season

 But then I got a nudge to do something more spontaneous—real-time acts of kindness.
 When faced with a decision that includes other people, I can opt to choose in their favor.

 - Yielding to others.
 When someone was trying to get into my lane of traffic or waiting to pull out from a side street, I chose to be the car that stops to let them in.
 I even made it into a game one day: How many people could I yield to?
-Within 30 minutes, I was up to five, and that felt pretty darn good to me—and probably to those people, too.
+Within a couple of hours, I was up to five, and that felt pretty good to me—and probably to those people, too.

 - Smiling at strangers.
 This is easy.
-Instead of looking down (or at my phone) when people passed me by, I gave them a smile instead.
+Instead of looking down when people passed by, I gave them a smile instead.
 It was just a kind smile—not an over-exuberant toothy grin—but a genuine and warm smile.
 I didn’t think most people would smile back, but I was pleasantly surprised how many people did (maybe it’s because we are Minnesota nice?)

 - Waving in appreciation.
-Some of the drivers I yielded to waved in thanks.
-When I lived in Hawaii, this type of “thank you” was very common.
+Waving is a quick way to say hello or thanks.
+Some of the drivers I yielded to waved at me.
+When I lived in Hawaii, this type of thank you was very common.
 I’ve made the thank-you wave in my own car several times and also when I was in a crosswalk.
 Combine the wave and a smile, and you’ve got yourself a one-two punch of peace!

 - Think calm; be calm.
 On a recent flight, I waited until the majority of the people seated around me deplaned before I did.
 By doing this, I allowed the man behind me to get to his connecting flight a bit faster; had the opportunity to help an older woman get her carry-on bag from the overhead compartment; and complimented the flight attendant on her attentiveness and cheerful demeanor.
-A man watching me nodded, smiled, and said, “I like your chill-pill behavior.”
-He could see the peace in action.
+A man watching me smiled and said, “I like your chill-pill behavior.”
+He saw the peace in action.

-I know that each of them had an effect on me.
+What I do know is that each deliberate act of kindness had an effect on me.
 And if I’m going to be the peace I’d like to see in the world, then it certainly feels like I’m moving in the right direction.

 Michael Thomas Sunnarborg helps people find better balance in work, relationships, and life—especially during transitions.
-Find out more at michaelsunnarborg.com
+Find out more at michaelcreative.com

 Image: At the Arboretum in Zürich, Switzerland